wernjie/c4ev3/README.md

 ### Usage

+You can compile and upload C++ code to your EV3 brick by following the instructions below.
+You may also [view the API Documentation in the wiki](https://gitlab.com/wernjie/c4ev3/wikis/API-Documentation) to get started on writing code.

 either:

 - Use the `ev3build`, `ev3buildUpload` or `ev3Upload` scripts.
 Do not move them.
 Run them without arguments to see what arguments they take.
 Feel free to create aliases; they work anywhere as long as they stay where they are.